php-fig/fig-standards/proposed/http-message.md

  *
  * Messages are considered immutable; all methods that might change state MUST
  * be implemented such that they retain the internal state of the current
- * message and return a new instance that contains the changed state.
+ * message and return an instance that contains the changed state.
  *
  * @link http://www.ietf.org/rfc/rfc7230.txt
  * @link http://www.ietf.org/rfc/rfc7231.txt